The future perfect tense has precisely the same meaning as the past perfect, except the time is the future.

 - Before I get home, my mother will have left.

-When we add the length of time to the future perfect tense, it has the same meaning as the future perfect continuous tense.
+When we add the length of time to the future perfect, it has the same meaning as the future perfect continuous tense.

 - When we finally finish work, I will have slept for three hours.
 (Future Perfect)